 THINGS WERE GETTING WEIRD in Brian Wilson’s world when he met David Anderle.
 By the third quarter of 1966, many significant changes had taken place in his life and his surroundings.
 PET SOUNDS and Good Vibrations and the SMiLE sessions that everyone in L.A. seemed to know about had brought a very different kind of attention to Brian that previous Beach Boys records such as ALL SUMMER LONG and Barbara Ann had not.
 It also brought many new and important people into Brian’s circle of trust.
 While the Beach Boys had always projected a very simple, boy-next-door image, Brian’s new music gave off much… Continue Reading david anderle’s won-won-wonderfully weird portrait of brian wilson

-Year 1967 was full of great singles by established artists that should have been BIG hits but weren’t—for example, Buffalo Springfield’s Mr. Soul and the Byrds’ Lady Friend and the Hollies’ Kind Midas In Reverse (and I could go on but that’s grist for another mill).
+GREAT SINGLES ABOUNDED IN 1967, singles by established artists that should have been BIG hits but weren’t—for example, Buffalo Springfield’s Mr. Soul, the Byrds’ Lady Friend, and the Hollies’ King Midas In Reverse (and I could go on but that’s grist for another mill).
 But perhaps the biggest disappointment was the Rolling Stones second single of the year, We Love You / Dandelion.
 These are two sides of one of the great singles of 1967, which remain under-appreciated more than forty years later.
-Now, at the time of the release of We Love You / Dandelion, I was 15… Continue Reading between the buttons and dandelions, we love you!
+Now, at the time of the release of We Love You / Dandelion, I was 15 years old.… Continue Reading between the buttons and dandelions, we love you!

-Those of us old enough to have at least witnessed “the Sixties”—even if only as teenagers watching it happen all around us—remember that there was a time when the terms “dealer” and “pusher” were NOT synonymous.
+THOSE OF US OLD ENOUGH to have at least witnessed “the Sixties”—even if only as teenagers watching it happen all around us—remember that there was a time when the terms “dealer” and “pusher” were NOT synonymous.
 A dealer sold only “good” drugs—“head drugs”—like marijuana, hash, and the occasional psychedelic (mostly LSD).
 1 A pusher, on the other hand, sold the hard stuff (read “addictive”), the “bad” drugs: the opiates (usually heroin) and speed (usually meth).
 This was so well understood that the rock group Steppenwolf even wrote a song about it.
-While never a hit single, it received countless spins as an… Continue Reading God damn the pusher man
+While never a hit single, it received countless spins as… Continue Reading God damn the pusher man

 WHEN JERRY RUBIN SUMMED UP THE SIXTIES by exhorting, “Don’t trust anyone over 30,” there is a good chance that he knew exactly the kind of effect that it would have on young people around the country.
 He might not have had a clue that it would also have an effect on non-political movers and shakers in Hollywood.
 At least one movie followed shortly after Rubin’s 1967 statement, Wild In The Streets.
 Earlier this year, several readers suggested that I follow up the post “the return of max frost & the troopers” with a brief say-so on American International Pictures’ Wild… Continue Reading on Wild in the Streets as political and social satire